fata1error404/oac-bdae-parser/README.md

 ### Manual

 The project was implemented for my personal interest, though I provide a manual for the Linux environment I use.
 However, it should work identically on any Ubuntu‑based system and be easy to figure out for other OS.
 For copyright concerns, I uploaded the game models (which can be opened with this .bdae 3D model viewer) separately.
-All of them are sourced from __OaC v4.2.5a__.
+All of them are sourced from __OaC v.4.2.5a__.
+For easier searching, I carefully reorganized and renamed the models according to their in-game names.

 Compatibility: __.bdae v0.0.0.779__
 Compiler: __g++ 11.4.0__